 Martin André Dittmer is managing partner at Gorrissen Federspiel and heads the firm’s EU and competition group.
-He advises clients on all competition law issues, with a particular focus on merger control in M&A transactions.
-He has been involved in some of the most complex Danish mergers dealt with by the European Commission, the Danish competition authorities and foreign competition authorities over the past many years.
+He advises clients on all competition law issues with particular focus on merger control in M&As, and he has been involved in some of the most complex Danish mergers dealt with by the European Commission, the Danish competition authorities, and foreign competition authorities over many years.
 He is a frequent speaker at conferences in Denmark and abroad.

 What do you enjoy most about your work as a competition specialist?

 The complexity in our daily work makes us stay awake and alert in order to provide the best possible advice to our clients.

 What did you find most challenging about entering competition practice?

 The legal field is challenging.
 We basically only have a couple of provisions in the Treaty and in national laws, and then a load of case law and decisions that are evolving and sometimes contradictory.
 In addition, competition law is also an economic discipline so you need to know your economics.